-Day 2 of my latest 4-day stadium tour started with an early AM flight out of Dallas to Denver where I was greeted with temperatures a hell of a lot colder than those I experienced yesterday.
+Day 2 of my latest 4-day stadium tour started with an early AM flight out of Dallas to Denver where I was greeted with temperatures a lot cooler than those I experienced yesterday.

 Coors Field is on 20th and Blake right in the heart of the downtown setting.
 It’s in the retro style that became popular with all of the new stadiums built in the 90s using Camden Yards as their model.
 Coors Field still very much has the feel of a new stadium although it’s the 3rd oldest in the NL.